-Mesa Spirit RV Resort is in Mesa, Arizona – near Phoenix Arizona and an extremely popular winter destination for RVers thanks to the warm dry climate.
-Phoenix is a large city of over 4 million people, so there is virtually every possible service in the general area.
+Mesa Spirit RV Resort is in Mesa, Arizona – near Phoenix Arizona.
+This is an extremely popular winter destination for RVers thanks to the warm dry climate.
+Phoenix is a large city of over 4 million people.
+So there is virtually every possible service in the general area.
 The roads in the area are all excellent and flat, so they are very RV friendly.
 The campground is only a few miles from Highway 60.
 Being in a city, there is a bit of road noise and an occasional emergency vehicle siren, especially if you have a site on the perimeter of the resort.
 But nothing you would not expect, and there are no train lines nearby.
 Grocery stores and other services within walking distance.

 - Fantastic amenities